-The city took control of the island in 2010 and completed a public park in 2016.
+The city took control of the island in 2003, welcomed the first year-round tenants in 2010, and completed a public park in 2016.
 According to the city, visitorship has increased by 65 percent since 2014.
 Plus, its season was extended from four months to six months and late nights on Friday and Saturdays were introduced this year.

 “Governors Island’s 43-acre park has made it the jewel of New York Harbor,” de Blasio said in a statement.
 “The Island is now set to dramatically expand its role in our city’s economy as we turn its southern half into a center of innovation and education.”